ErieBearsOS/eriebearsos.github.io/_posts/2020-09-27-the-first-results.md

 ---

-With how well that went, everyone seemed to have a great time, we plan on running another event sometime next month.
-We're not sure how open it'll be, that's to figure out later, but 93/94 Brawl seems like quite the fun thing to try...
+With how well that went, everyone seemed to have a great time, we plan on running another event sometime next month!

+We're not sure how open it'll be, that's to figure out later, but 93/94 Brawl seems like quite the fun thing to try.
+I'll be on the lookout for prizes, some more stuff I can get autographed, and maybe some stuff to draw new people in...

 *-Andrew, Event Organizer*